llvm/llvm-project/llvm/docs/LangRef.rst

     This attribute is a list of const ranges in ascending order with no overlapping or continuous.
-It indicates that the function initializes the memory through the pointer argument, [%p+LoN, %p+HiN): there are no reads, and no special uses (such as volatile access, untrackable capture, arithmetic operation) before the initialization in the function.
+It indicates that the function initializes the memory through the pointer argument, [%p+LoN, %p+HiN): there are no reads, and no special accesses (such as volatile access or untrackable capture) before the initialization in the function.
+LoN/HiN are 64-bit ints;
+    negative values are allowed in case a pointer to partway through the allocation is passed to.

     Similarly to ``writeonly`` or ``readonly``, this attribute implies that the function initializes and does not read before initialization through